 Plane crash cases are complex.
 We highly recommend speaking with a Miami airplane accident lawyer soon after the accident.
-Call Shaked Law Firm to learn more about creating an attorney client relationship today.
+Call Shaked Law Personal Injury Lawyers to learn more about creating an attorney-client relationship today.

 Contact a Miami Aviation/Airplane Accident Lawyer for a Free Consultation

-At Shaked Law Firm, we’re committed to offering award-winning legal representation to our South Florida clients.
+At Shaked Law Personal Injury Lawyers, we’re committed to offering award-winning legal representation to our South Florida clients.
 If you sustained injuries in a plane accident, call an experienced Miami aviation/airplane accident lawyer for a free consultation today.

 Our personal injury law firm in Miami, FL also provides:

 - Car Accident Attorneys in Miami, FL

 - Sexual Assault Lawyers in Miami

 - Taxi Accident Lawyer in Miami